About us

 Design & Digital Marketing

-Alex has been with Human Story Theatre from the start.
-He created our visual brand identity and continues to design marketing collateral for our ongoing projects, as well as providing support through digital marketing strategies.
+Alex has been with Human Story Theatre since the beginning.
+He created our visual brand identity, continues to design marketing collateral for our ongoing projects, and provides support through digital marketing strategies.

 Dr Shamila Wanninayake